javinizer/Javinizer/README.md

         The restoresettings parameter will restore your archive created from the backupsettings parameter to the root module folder.

     -OpenLog [<SwitchParameter>]
-        The openlog parameter will open the Javinizer.log file located in your module path.
+        The openlog parameter will open your Javinizer.log file located in your module path.

     -GetThumbs [<SwitchParameter>]
         The getthumbs parameter will fully update your R18 actress and thumbnail csv database file which will attempt to write unknown actress thumburls on sort.

     -UpdateThumbs <Int32>
         The updatethumbs parameter will partially update your R18 actress and thumbnail csv database file with a specified number of R18.com pages.